-Toolpath Viewport Box
+Viewport Box

-The Toolpath Viewport Box can display up to 10 different views of the toolpath described by the current G-Code file.
-You can select the views to display in the Viewports panel of the Configuration dialog.
+The Viewport Box can display up to ten different views of the toolpath described by the current G-Code file.
+You can select the views to display on the Viewports panel of the Configuration dialog.

 FlashCut provides standard and advanced viewports so you can match the viewport technology to the capabilities of your PC.
 For more information on choosing your viewport type, see "Viewports" in the Initial Setup section.